sachua/kubeflow-easy-deploy/README.md

     git clone https://github.com/sachua/kubeflow-easy-deploy.git
     ```

-2. Run the included python code, following the instructions, to pull the Docker images from public Docker registries and tagging them to your private Docker registry
+2. Run the included python code, following the instructions in the code comments, to pull the Docker images from public Docker registries and tagging them to your private Docker registry

     ```
     cd kubeflow-air-gapped